LLNL/lbann/applications/ATOM/readme_smiles_data_reader.txt

 Notes:
-  --sequence-length, --vocab, --num-embeddings, and --embedding-dim should match the data set; vocabs for enamine and zinc are in applications/ATOM/data.
+  --sequence-length, --vocab, --num-embeddings, and --embedding-dim should match the data set; vocabs for various datasets are in /p/lustre2/brainusr/datasets/zinc, /p/lustre2/brainusr/datasets/enamine, etc.
   For now, assume num-embeddings = embedding-dim = vocab.size(), and
   pad-index= vocab.size()-2

   If --sequence-length is too short, portions of some samples will be discarded.

   The smiles_data_reader dtor prints any characters that were not found in the vocabulary, and the number of characters (if any) that were discarded (but note, statistics are only gathered for P_0)